top of page

 You may be interested in Golf Rangefinder with Slope

-Facilities and programs
+Facilities and Programs

-There is a driving range, practice green and a municipal clubhouse with a grill and pro shop.
-The course supports leagues, junior clinics and charity outings.
+There is a driving range, practice green, and a municipal clubhouse with a grill and pro shop.
+The course supports leagues, junior clinics, and charity outings.
 In 2024, Council confirmed Tyandaga remains a full 18, reflecting how central it is to local recreation.

-Pro tips to pick the right Burlington round
+Pro Tips to Pick the Right Burlington Round

 You can hardly go wrong, yet a few quick filters make the choice even easier.